assimp/assimp-docs/source/usage/use_the_lib.rst

 Access by C++ class interface
 -----------------------------

-The assimp library can be accessed by both a class or flat function interface.
+The Asset-Importer-Lib can be accessed by both a class or flat function interface.
 The C++ class interface is the preferred way of interaction: you create an instance of class Assimp::Importer, maybe adjust some settings of it and then call Assimp::Importer::ReadFile().
 The class will read the files and process its data, handing back the imported data as a pointer to an aiScene